Uninsured and Underinsured Driver Accidents

 If your damages exceed the limits of the at-fault driver's coverage, you can seek damages through filing a civil lawsuit.
 This may depend on whether the driver has enough money or property to pay for your injuries.
 However, in some cases, there may be another way to get compensated for your injuries.
 For example, if the driver that caused the accident was working at the time, then their employer may be liable for the employee's accident.
 Talk to your Maryland vehicle accident attorneys to evaluate your options in an accident with an uninsured or underinsured driver.

-Maryland Uninsured or Underinsured Accident Attorneys
+Baltimore Uninsured or Underinsured Accident Attorneys

 If you were injured in an accident with an uninsured driver or an underinsured driver, contact the law firm of Gilman & Bedigian to get the help you need.
 We will deal with the insurance companies and other drivers so you can focus on recovery.
 We will fight to get you the compensation you deserve.
-Our experienced attorneys have years of experience handling personal injury and car accident cases throughout Maryland.
+Our experienced attorneys have years of experience handling personal injury claims and car accident cases in Baltimore throughout Maryland.
 Contact our office today for a free consultation.